William Church (inventor)

 The Science Museum has an engraving by Josiah Allen which shows it as a large three-wheeled vehicle with passenger compartments front and rear similar to conventional stagecoach bodies, with seating on top, and the driver mounted high at the front operating a tiller for steering.
 The central part contained the mechanism.
 It would seem however that this was not the vehicle which was eventually built.
 Although some accounts suggest that it operated on a daily basis between London and Birmingham, Prosser suggests that it never in fact completed a journey, and the company was wound up.

-Although a number of steam powered coaches were tried between 1820 and 1840, they were extremely unpopular.
-With various impediments from excessive tolls on the turnpikes to virtual sabotage, prospective passengers were unnerved by being so close to the boiler.
-In the end, the railway, with its smooth running track and increasing speed, put an end to them.
+Although a number of steam powered coaches were tried between 1820 and 1840, they did not succeed.
+Operating on roads limited the weight of vehicles and required them to overcome poor surfaces and go up and down hills.
+Impediments from excessive tolls on the turnpikes to virtual sabotage were thrown in their way and prospective passengers were unnerved by being so close to the boiler.
+In the end, horse omnibuses won in towns and the railway, with its smooth running track, for greater distances.

-In 1838 he built a steam locomotive which had various names but was most notorious as the "Surprise" which was tried unsuccessfully in the early days of the Lickey Incline in England.
+In 1838 Church built a steam locomotive which had various names but was most notorious as the "Surprise" which was tried unsuccessfully in the early days of the Lickey Incline in England.